Google Sheets

 βš–οΈ Pros & Cons Analysis

-• ❌ The Bad: Certain advanced features, such as pivot table customization and Apps Script execution, are more limited compared to the desktop version.
+• ❌ The Bad: Advanced desktop features, such as pivot table customization and Google Apps Script management, are limited or less intuitive within the mobile application.

 πŸ› οΈ Room for Improvement